 However, the evidence is not encouraging on this matter.
-First, various studies on L1 writing, reviewed in Knoblauch and Brannon (1981), and in Hillocks (1986), found that it makes no difference corrections whether are comprehensive or selective.
-For L2.
-Hendrickson (1981)failed difference to find any between comprehensive correction and correction restricted to communicative Thus, the evidence suggests that limiting the number errors of corrections is not the solution these stages, and limited understanding of them makes it impossible to do so.
-As described before, even if the research were sufficiently advanced, enormous problems would occur.
-Teachers would have to attain and maintain a high level of knowledge about developmental sequences, and they would have to carefully monitor (and probably test) each individual student in regard to each of the grammar points in which they were interested.
-This process would ad a large burden to teachers who already have little time to spare.
+First, various studies on L1 writing, reviewed in Knoblauch and Brannon (1981), and in Hillocks (1986), found that it makes no difference whether corrections are comprehensive or selective.
+For L2, Hendrickson (1981) failed to find any difference between comprehensive correction and correction restricted to communicative errors Thus, the evidence suggests that limiting the number of corrections is not the solution.

+This result is expected for a number of reasons.
+First, for selective correction to be effective it must follow learner's development, but teachers currently do not base corrections on this basis, and limited understanding of them makes it impossible to do so.
+As said before, even if the research were sufficiently advanced, enormous problems would occur.
+Teachers have to acquire and maintain certain knowledge about learners' developmental sequences, and they have to carefully monitor each individual student in regard to each of the grammar points in which they were interested.
+This process is a burden to teachers who already have little time to exploit.